equinor/radix-flux/README.md

 ```

 ## Automatic image updates
-Flux v2 can automatically search repositories for new versions of components and update the repository to upgrade the components running in the cluster.
+Flux v2 can automatically track container registries for new pushed versions of container images and update the Flux configuration repository to upgrade the configured components, deployed to the cluster.
 To set up automatic image updates, three components are required.

 ### ImageRepository
-The ImageRepository defines the repository where Flux should look for new versions.
-Examples are Azure Container Registry, helm chart repo and GitHub repo.
-If the repository is private and requires authentication, a secret can be defined which contains credentials to access it.
+The ImageRepository defines the container registry where Flux should look for new versions of container images.
+If the container registry is private and requires authentication, a secret can be defined which contains credentials to access it.

 ```yaml
 # file: components/radix-platform/radix-operator/imageRepo.yaml